 There is no default specification of space and time varying mixing coefficient.
-The only case available is specific to the ORCA2 and ORCA05 global ocean configurations (key_orca_r2 or key_orca_r05).
+The only case available is specific to the ORCA2 and ORCA05 global ocean configurations (key\orca\r2 or key\orca\r05).
 It provides only a tracer mixing coefficient for eddy induced velocity (ORCA2) or both iso-neutral and eddy induced velocity (ORCA05) that depends on the local growth rate of baroclinic instability.
-This specification is actually used when an ORCA key and both key_traldf_eiv and key_traldf_c2d are defined.
+This specification is actually used when an ORCA key and both key\traldf\eiv and key\traldf\c2d are defined.

-A space variation in the eddy coefficient appeals several remarks:
+A space variation in the eddy coefficient appeals several remarks :

-- (1) the momentum diffusion operator acting along model level surfaces is written in terms of curl and divergent components of the horizontal current (see §2.6.2).
-Although the eddy coefficient can be set to different values in these two terms, this option is not available. - (2) with an horizontally varying viscosity, the quadratic integral constraints on enstrophy and on the square of the horizontal divergence for operators acting along model-surfaces are no longer satisfied (Appendix C.3). - (3) for isopycnal diffusion on momentum or tracers, an additional purely horizontal background diffusion with uniform coefficient can be added by setting a non zero value of ahmb0 or ahtb0, a background horizontal eddy viscosity or diffusivity coefficient (namelist parameters whose default values are 0).
-However, the technique used to compute the isopycnal slopes is intended to get rid of such a background diffusion, since it introduces spurious diapycnal diffusion (see §8.2). - (4) when an eddy induced advection term is used (key_trahdf_eiv), A^{eiv} , the eddy induced coefficient has to be defined.
-Its space variations are controlled by the same CPP variable as for the eddy diffusivity coefficient (i.e. key_traldf_cNd). - (5) the eddy coefficient associated with a biharmonic operator must be set to a negative value.
+(1) the momentum diffusion operator acting along model level surfaces is written in terms of curl and divergent components of the horizontal current (see $\S2.6.2$ ).
+Although the eddy coefficient can be set to different values in these two terms, this option is not available.

+(2) with an horizontally varying viscosity, the quadratic integral constraints on enstrophy and on the square of the horizontal divergence for operators acting along modelsurfaces are no longer satisfied (Appendix C.3).

+(3) for isopycnal diffusion on momentum or tracers, an additional purely horizontal background diffusion with uniform coefficient can be added by setting a non zero value of ahmb0 or ahtb0, a background horizontal eddy viscosity or diffusivity coefficient (namelist parameters whose default values are 0).
+However, the technique used to compute the isopycnal slopes is intended to get rid of such a background diffusion, since it introduces spurious diapycnal diffusion (see $\S$ 8.2).

+(4) when an eddy induced advection term is used (key\trahdf\eiv), $A^{eiv}$ , the eddy induced coefficient has to be defined.
+Its space variations are controlled by the same CPP variable as for the eddy diffusivity coefficient (i.e. key\traldf\cNd).

+(5) the eddy coefficient associated with a biharmonic operator must be set to a negative value.

+(6) it is possible to use both the laplacian and biharmonic operators concurrently.

+(7) for testing purposes it is possible to run without lateral diffusion on momentum.